-The Company's Nominating and Governance Committee is comprised of Randee E. Day (Chair) and Paul M. Leand, Jr., each of whom qualifies as independent under the applicable NASDAQ listing requirements and SEC rules.
-As directed by its written charter, which was approved on October 29, 2014, the Nominating and Governance Committee, among other duties, assists the Board of Directors in identifying and evaluating qualified individuals to become members of the Board of Directors, and proposing nominees for election to the Board of Directors and to fill vacancies; considers nominees duly recommended by shareholders for election to the Board of Directors; and evaluates annually the independence of each member of the Board of Directors under applicable NASDAQ listing requirements and SEC rules.
-The Nominating and Governance Committee held five meeting in fiscal year 2015.
+The Company's Nominating and Governance Committee is comprised of Randee E. Day (Chairwoman), Paul M. Leand, Jr., and Bart Veldhuizen, each of whom qualifies as independent under the applicable Nasdaq listing requirements and SEC rules.
+As directed by its written charter, which was approved on October 29, 2014, and amended on December 13, 2017, the Nominating and Governance Committee, among other duties, assists the Board of Directors in identifying and evaluating qualified individuals to become members of the Board of Directors, and proposing nominees for election to the Board of Directors and to fill vacancies; considers nominees duly recommended by shareholders for election to the Board of Directors; and evaluates annually the independence of each member of the Board of Directors under applicable Nasdaq listing requirements and SEC rules.
+The charter for the Nominating and Governance Committee is available on our website at www.eagleships.com under the "Investors-Governance" caption.
+The Nominating and Governance Committee held two meetings in 2018.